 Japan is generally safe for visitors.
 The crime rate is low, but petty theft could happen at crowded tourist attractions.
 Common sense travel safety advice applies here, just like anywhere else.

 Any stares from people on the street or on public transport are of the curious kind, and the people are some of the friendliest you could meet.
 Although they might tell you to be quiet on the train if you're talking too loud.

-While there are no huge dangers to travelers, there are some things you should know about general safety before your Japanese adventure begins.
+While there aren't many dangers to travelers in Japan, there are some things you should know about general safety before your Japanese adventure begins.

 Japan is located in a seismically active region of the world and experiences huge earthquakes from time to time.
 The best thing you can do is be prepared by knowing what to do in an emergency.
 When you get to your accommodation, become familiar with the evacuation plan and study your room to see what might be the safest place to hide if an earthquake strikes.